Read This First

 The danger is performative rationality: naming fallacies, probabilities, or methods while using them as badges rather than tools for better judgment.

-The anchors here are Continuum of Objectivity to Subjectivity in Reporting Battlefield Deaths, Battlefield Fatalities, and Rubric for Assessing the Degree of Distortive Framing in News Reports.
-Together they tell the reader what is being claimed, where it is tested, and what would change if the distinction holds.
+Keep Continuum of Objectivity to Subjectivity in Reporting Battlefield Deaths, Battlefield Fatalities, and Rubric for Assessing the Degree of Distortive Framing in News Reports in the same frame.
+That is what shows what the page is claiming, where it gets tested, and what would have to change if the claim is right.

 Read this page as part of the wider Rational Thought branch: the prompts point inward to the topic, but they also point outward to neighboring questions that keep the topic honest.